ivanursul/ivanursul/_posts/2017-10-02-top-things-to-know-as-freelancer.markdown

 ### <a href="#conclusions" name="conclusions"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Conclusions

 This was my short story about what I did for past 2 years.
 Because it's a big journey, it's a great experience so you may find a mutually exclusive parts.

+This article was published on Upwork blog, you can read it [here](https://www.upwork.com/blog/2017/11/key-things-being-a-freelancer/)